 Palace complex Kruševac, Contemporary Art Museum and Park

-In the summer months, the former winter castle of King Nikola I Petrovi* is transformed into a unique art and exhibition venue, one of the favorite destinations of the locals.
+In the summer months, the former winter castle of King Nikola I Petrovic is transformed into a unique art and exhibition venue, one of the favorite destinations of the locals.

 The complex in Podgorica was built in the 19th century on a hill on the right bank of the Moraca.
 The Castle of King Nikola was built between 1891 and 1894 and was the official winter residence of the last Montenegrin king.

-Perjancki dom and Church of St. Dimitrije, which were also Nicholas I’s family chapel, were located next to the castle.
+Perjancki dom and the Church of St. Dimitrije, which was also Nicholas I’s family chapel, were located next to the castle.

 Krusevac’s palace complex is now the home of the Center for Contemporary Art, an exhibition space, a botanical garden, as well as a music pavilion built at the end of the nineteenth century.